LNU-phish/LNU-phish.github.io/index.md

 description: Download the LNU-Phish dataset and request access to our code.
 ---

-Welcome to the website related to the paper "[Mitigating Adversarial Gray-box Attacks against Phishing Detectors](https://ieeexplore.ieee.org/document/9904297)", accepted to IEEE Transactions on Dependable and Secure Computing (2022).
+Welcome to the website related to the paper "[Mitigating Adversarial Gray-box Attacks against Phishing Detectors](https://ieeexplore.ieee.org/document/9904297)", accepted to IEEE Transactions on Dependable and Secure Computing (Sept.
+2022).

 This website contains all the resources we publicly release to the research community, as an additional contribution of our paper.
 Specifically, we provide:
 * the **_LNU-Phish_ dataset**, containing over 20k websites (provided with their _URL_, _HTML_, _DNS record_, and _screenshot_) which we created and used for our evaluation;